 Top 10 street food you should try to become Hanoians

 Named in the list of best cities for sweet food by CNN travel magazine, Hanoi is really a haven of awesome street foods.
 A famous American author, James Michener says “If you reject the food, ignore the customs, fear the religion and avoid the people, you might better stay at home.”
-So don’t miss your unique chance to explore the old city of Hanoi in your Vietnam trips through its delicious traditional street foods.
-Below is the top 10 street food you should try in Hanoi, a list of recommended street restaurants and suggested direction from Hoan Kiem Lake.
-To experience the authentic culinary of Vietnam, book a Vietnam food tour.
+So don’t miss the chance to explore the old city of Hanoi in your Vietnam trips through its delicious traditional street foods.
+Below is the top 10 street food you should try in Hanoi, a list of recommended street restaurants, and suggested direction from Hoan Kiem Lake.
+To experience the authentic cuisine of Vietnam, book a Vietnam food tour.

 Rank first in the list top 10 is “Bun Rieu”, a traditional noodle of Hanoi.
 It’s a kind of noodles, the soul of most traditional dishes in Hanoi.
 Once you visit this unique “country of noodles” you would be lost in a lot of kinds of delicious noodles, none of which has the same flavor, they are all exceptional and have their own attraction.

 One of them is “Bun Rieu”, noodles soup with blue crabs from rivers and lakes.
 Local people use this kind of crab to cook many tasty dishes in their daily meals; the most special one is “Bun Rieu”.
 Unlike “pho” where there are slices of beef or chicken added, the key protein component to this dish is the crab meat mixture which adds flavor as well as texture to the soup.
 “Bun Rieu” has a very typical and attractive color of tomatoes and fried onions as well as a very good smell of crab soup.
 After served, it can be added a special paste of chilly and sliced fresh vegetables for better look and taste.